WulfeCodes/Locomotion4EMGProsthetics/README.md

 Macaluso, Angelidou, and Camargo has large kinetic range.

-Kinetic Normalization: Emailed: Embry:(Claimed Nmm/kg), Macaluso:(No Units Given), K2Muse:(outliers)
+Kinetic Normalization: Emailed: Embry:(Claimed Nmm/kg), Macaluso:(No Units Given)

 Grimmer has short Gaits as a result of segmentation of Heel Strike to Heel Strike, (will likely keep continous for Mk2)